TheHerms/solo_project/README.md

-Solo Project: My Golf Course Rater
+Solo Project: My Golf Course Journal

 Author: Tyler Herman

 My project is using the MEAN stack: MongoDB, Express, Angular.js and Node.
-Along with the MEAN stack I used bootstrap and Google Authentication to login.
+Along with the MEAN stack I used bootstrap to help with some of the CSS.
+I also used Google Authentication for signing up and logging in.

 This project is to keep a database of all of the golf courses I've had a chance to play.
 Being in the golf industry for a long time the ability to keep track of past courses I've played and the reviews I had were key in building this project.